-When CPUHLDA = 1, the processor surrenders the bus for Master, DMA, or Refresh modes.
+When CPUHLDA = 1, the processor surrenders the bus for Master, DMA, or

+Refresh modes.
 In these three modes the -MEMW and -MEMR inputs signify whether memory reads or writes occur.
 Also, inputs XA0 and -XBHE replace A0 and -BHE in the decoding of the four -CASxy outputs.
+XA9 replaces A9 in the decoding of memory accesses to Bank 0, or Bank 1 when two bank interleave is active.

 -MEMW and -MEMR can be asynchronous to PROCCLK.
 They are sampled by the falling edge of PROCCLK to synchronize them with the internal state machine.

-IOCHRDY is never driven active (low) in this mode since the read or write cycles can be extended by keeping -MEMR or -MEMW low (see the waveforms for non-CPU mode timing).
+IOCHRDY is never driven active (low) in this mode since the read or write cycles can be extended by keeping -MEMR or

+-MEMW low (see the waveforms for non-CPU mode timing).
 Note that if inputs RAMRDWT or RAMWRWT are low, then ADDSEL and the -CASxy outputs go active off the falling edge of PROCCLK.